solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

 5. Now, enter the credentials provided to you for the **CA_Commerce** Azure SQL Database within the following fields:

    - **External Data Source Name:** Enter the string "SQLReviews".
-   - **Server Name:** Enter the value provided to you for the Azure SQL Server name.
-The name should end with `.database.windows.net` (you can find this value in the lab environment details page, with the label `AZURE DATABASE SERVER`).
+   - **Server Name:** Enter the value of the Azure SQL Server name for the server you created when you provisioned the Azure SQL Database.
+The name should end with `.database.windows.net`.
-   - **Database Name:** Enter "CA_Commerce".
+   - **Database Name:** Enter "WWI_Commerce".
    - **Choose Credential:** Select "-- Create New Credential --".
    - **New Credential Name:** Enter "SQLCred".
-   - **Username:** Enter the Azure SQL Server username provided to you for this lab (look to the lab environment details for the label `DATABASE USER`).
+   - **Username:** Enter the Azure SQL Server username (such as **ServerAdmin**).
-   - **Password:** Enter the Azure SQL Server password provided to you for this lab (look to the lab environment details for the label `DATABASE PASSWORD`).
+   - **Password:** Enter the Azure SQL Server password (such as **MySQLBigData2019**).

    ![The external data source connection form is filled out with the previously mentioned settings entered into the appropriate fields.](media/ads-external-table-wizard-data-source.png 'Create a connection to your Data Source')

 6. Click **Next**.
 This process will take a few moments while the External Table Wizard attempts to connect to your data source.

 7. The next screen allows you to configure external table mapping and select the tables for which you want to create external views.
-Expand the **CA_Commerce** database node, then expand Tables, and check the box next to the **dbo.Reviews** table.
+Expand the **WWI_Commerce** database node, then expand Tables, and check the box next to the **dbo.Reviews** table.
 Click on the table name to highlight it as well.
 It is here where you can rename the external table if you wish.
 For now, just click **Next**.

    ![The external tables are listed and the Reviews table is checked and selected.](media/ads-external-table-wizard-table-mapping.png 'External tables')